Guide to credibility interview

 Your immigration history may be checked against information already held by UKVI.
 Possible questions you may be asked are noted below.

 You may be asked whether you have family in the UK.
 You should always disclose this information and mention any family members you are aware of.
 Failure to do so may result in a refusal due to providing fraudulent information which can result in a visa time ban.

 Have you made any previous visa applications and were they successful?

 You must be prepared to talk about any previous applications you have made.
 If you have had a visa refusal, you will need to be able to talk about why this was in detail and if you have been granted a visa since then, you should explain this.
 Do not under any circumstances attempt to conceal adverse immigration history.

 Have you travelled to the UK previously and, if so, for what purpose?

 Be prepared to talk in detail about previous trips to the UK and for the primary purpose (tourism, work, study).

 Personal and financial circumstances

-As part of your Tier 4 visa application you will be expected to demonstrate that you have made relevant plans and have sufficient funds to allow you to study and live in the UK.
+As part of your Student Visa application you will be expected to demonstrate that you have made relevant plans and have sufficient funds to allow you to study and live in the UK.
 Questions that may be asked could include the below.

 How did you obtain the funds you are using to support yourself during your studies?